Hosting Minecraft Servers + BungeeCord with FreeNAS

 restricted: false

-Under listeners, change priorities to:
+, change priorities

 priorities: